-And when it comes to tennis, lights make all the way more sense.
-If you are someone who loves playing tennis or have been playing it for a long time, you might already know the role lights play.
+And when it comes to pickleball, lights make all the way more sense.
+If you are someone who loves playing pickleball or have been playing it for a long time, you might already know the role lights play.
 While it does make the entire sport more fun, it is necessary for the safety of the players as well.

 While lights are imperative, their size, functioning and proper implementation take them a notch further than the rest.

-So, when you actually get going and buy a lighting system for your tennis court, what are some of the things you should be aware about?
+So, when you actually get going and buy a lighting system for your pickleball or tennis court, what are some of the things you should be aware about?

 The Levels of Lighting: Size of The Court